Felipe Pena

-Felipe Carsalade Araujo Pena is a Brazilian Brazilian Jiu-Jitsu practitioner and two-time ADCC world champion.
+Felipe Carsalade Araujo Pena is a Brazilian Brazilian Jiu-Jitsu practitioner and three-time ADCC world champion.

 Career

 Pena, nicknamed Preguiça meaning "Lazy", has won several medals at both the IBJJF and ADCC world championships throughout his career, competing dozens of times at the highest levels of the sport and defeating some of the biggest names.
 Pena defeated Erberth Santos in the co-main event of BJJ Bet on September 6, 2020 but injured his ankle in the process and was out of competition for the rest of the year.

 2021

 Pena was invited to compete in the BJJ Stars 5 heavyweight grand prix on February 5, 2021.
 He defeated Luiz Panza, Erich Munis, and Gutemberg Pereira to win the title.
 Pena then competed in a superfight at BJJ Stars 6 on June 26, 2021 and submitted Patrick Gaudio in the main event.

 2022

 He returned to the promotion once again for BJJ Stars 8 on April 30, 2022 and defeated Henrique Ceconi.
 Pena was then invited to compete at the 2022 ADCC World Championship, where he entered the over 99 kg division.
 He defeated Josh Saunders and Max Gimenis before losing to Nick Rodriguez, and chose not to compete in the bronze medal match in order to save his energy for the absolute division.
 Pena defeated Roberto Jimenez in the opening round of the absolute division but lost on points to Tye Ruotolo in the second round.